-The logos displayed along the bottom of our website are very important to you, the prospective patient.
+The below logos are very important to you, the prospective patient.
 Why?
 Because they identify Dr. DiBello as a Fellow of the most highly respected organization for surgeons, The American College of Surgeons, certified by the only board of plastic surgery recognized by the American Board of Medical Specialties, The American Board of Plastic Surgery, and a member of two of the most highly respected organizations for plastic surgeons—The American Society of Plastic Surgeons (ASPS) and The American Society for Aesthetic Plastic Surgery (ASAPS).
 Members of the American College of Surgeons are referred to as “Fellows.”
 The letters FACS (Fellow, American College of Surgeons) after a surgeon’s name mean that the surgeon’s education and training, professional qualifications, surgical competence, and ethical conduct have passed a rigorous evaluation, and have been found to be consistent with the high standards established and demanded by the College.

 Why Choose a Board-Certified Plastic Surgeon?